 Joining the JMC Academy community in 2015, Sofia Moriatis took her passion for games a step further and completed her Bachelor Degree in Game Design at our Melbourne Campus.
 Three years on, and with an array of industry experience up her sleeve, Sofia is quickly advancing in the gaming world and enjoying every bit of it.

-Now an Associate Experience Designer at EA Firemonkeys Studios, Sofia lets us in on her journey entering the Games Industry and how women's roles in the industry are changing for the better!
+Now an Associate Experience Designer at EA Firemonkeys Studios, Sofia lets us in on her journey to entering the Games Industry and how women's roles in the industry are changing for the better!

 What drew you to the world of gaming?